This post contains affiliate links.

 That makes the battle harder.

-I got some Keen bracelets from HabitAware, those are totally making me aware of what I’m doing so I can then make the choice to stop!
+- I bought Keen bracelets from HabitAware, those are totally helping make me aware of what I’m doing so I can then make the choice to stop!

-I’ve also have a new faith-based journal for Trichs I’m working through to help me pin point triggers and patterns and also counteract my anxiety with scripture.
+- I have faith-based journal for Trichs I’m working through to help me pin point triggers and patterns and also counteract my anxiety with scripture.

-What signs led you to know you have Trichotillomania?
+What signs make you think you have Trichotillomania?

 Have you taken my social Trich quiz?